pivotal/docs-tap/app-sso/how-to-guides/app-operators/secure-spa-workload.hbs.md

           }'
         ```

-1. Unzip the resulting `.zip` file into directory `angular-frontend` in your workspace:
+1. Unzip the resulting `.zip` file into the `angular-frontend` directory in your workspace:

     ```shell
     unzip angular-frontend